bennyschudel/jsvg/README.md

-# jSVG - Simple JavaScript SVG Asset Managemenet (uses jQuery)
+# jSVG - Simple JavaScript SVG Asset Management (uses jQuery)

 I needed an easy way to integrate vector images for a project I was working on lately.
 My first thought was to (ab)use a font.
-However I don't like the workflow and the update procedure is quite a pain - in my mind.
+However I don't like the work-flow and the update procedure is quite a pain - in my mind.

 Wouldn't it be nice to save SVG's to a folder and use them directly in your browser?
-Thank's to modern browsers this is no dream anymore.
+Thanks to modern browsers this is no dream anymore.

-## Workflow
+## Work-flow

 1. Save all your SVG (1.1) files into an asset folder
-2. Run the provided jsvg.py file to create a combined asset file
+2. Run the provided **jsvg.py** file to create a combined asset file
 3. Use the SVGLoader class to load the asset file
 4. Questions?